 If you're going to have your paycheck direct-deposited, you can have the entire check deposited or designate a specific portion to be applied to the card.
 If you elect to have your government benefits deposited via Direct Deposit, the entire amount must be deposited to the card.
 You need to give your employer or benefits officer the Green Dot card's Direct Deposit and bank routing number, which can be accessed by logging into your account online.

 You can add funds from your checking or savings account.
 Financial institutions like banks and credit unions commonly allow you to electronically transfer funds to other financial institutions through the automated clearing house (ACH).
 You can transfer up to $1,000.
 Although Green Dot doesn't charge a fee to reload your card using your bank account, your bank may charge a transfer fee for the transaction.
 The money is generally available within 1 to 3 business days, but can vary depending on the bank.

 You can add funds by logging into your online banking and following the instructions for setting up a transfer to a different financial institution.
 Depending on your bank, you may also be able to visit a local branch to do the transfer.
 You need the Green Dot routing number, which can be accessed by logging into your Green Dot account, for either option.

 At certain Walmart locations, you can cash a preprinted check, such as a government or payroll check, and have the money applied to your card.
 Check cashing fees of up to $3.00 apply.
-You can add up to $1,000 in cash to your card with a reload fee of $3.74.
-The maximum amount you have to pay to reload your Green Dot card using a check is $6.74, as of 2015.
+You can add up to $1,000 in cash to your card with a reload fee of $3.74, as of 2019.
 The Green Dot website allows you to search for a participating Walmart location near you.